Gricha/website/website/posts/the-highest-quality-codebase.md

 -------------------------------------------------------------------------------
 ```

 We are talking around 20k lines of TS, around 9.7k is in various `__tests__` directories.
-This was slightly intentional - when working with Claude Code, I find it having good self-validation harness greatly improves the quality of results.
+This was _slightly_ intentional - when working with Claude Code, having good self-validation harness greatly improves the quality of results.

-But let's see what our "principal engineer" did.
+But let's see the aftermath.

 ```shell
  cloc . --exclude-dir=node_modules,dist,build,.expo,.husky,.maestro,Pods